disha-dhanwani/COMP2084-Assignment1/README.md

 ## Title: SNEARKERBOX E-commerce Website

 This assignment is a part of my ASP.NET course at Georgian College.
-There are 4 components to this assignment.
+There are 3 components to this assignment.
 1. CRUD functionalities
 2. Authentication and Authorization
+3. Shopping Cart & Stripe Payment

 SNEAKERBOX is a retail website specifically for sneakers.
 Users can purchase sneakers of various brands and get information about different sneakers on this site.